-Based on the interpolation of the above sliding scale, the Company's achievement of three-year annualized TSR of 20.3% and 2019 adjusted diluted EPS (as defined in the NEOs' award agreements) of \$10.96 produced a performance result of 200% of the target number of shares granted under the PSU award.
-As a result, the earned shares shown below are expected to vest in July 2020 for each executive.
-Note that the earned shares shown below include dividend equivalents in the form of additional shares accrued on the PSUs through December 31, 2019, but the actual earned shares to vest in July 2020 will include additional dividend equivalents accrued through the vesting date.
+The Company achieved an annualized TSR over the three year performance period of 13.3% which resulted in a percentile ranking of 58.0% relative to the S&P 500.
+Based on the interpolation of the above sliding scale, the Company's percentile ranking produced a payout of 132.0% of the target number of shares granted under the PSU award.
+As a result, the earned shares shown below are expected to vest in July 2021 for each executive.
+Note that the earned shares shown below include dividend equivalents in the form of additional shares accrued on the PSUs through December 31, 2020, but the actual earned shares to vest in July 2021 will include additional dividend equivalents accrued through the vesting date.

-Mr. Burwell 21,041
+Mr. Burwell 12,848

-Mr. Wickes 13,722
+Ms. Gebauer 8,351

-Mr. Hess 13,193
+Mr. Hess 8,030

-Mr. Gunn 8.444
+Mr. Wickes 8,351